hymnis/dsul-python/README.md

 ### Options

-    --help                    Show help and usage information
+    --help                    Show help and usage information.
-    -h, --host <host>         The hostname/address to expose server on [default: localhost] -p, --port <port>         The port number used for the server [default: 5795] -c, --comport <comport>   The com port [default: /dev/ttyUSB0] -b, --baudrate <baudrate> The baudrate to use with the com port [default: 9600] -t, --timeout <timeout>   The connection timeout to use for com port (in seconds) [default: 1]
+    -h, --host <host>         The hostname/address to expose IPC server on. [default: localhost] -p, --port <port>         The port number used for the IPC server. [default: 5795] -s, --socket <socket>     The socket to use for IPC server (disables TCP, -h and -p aren't needed or used).
+    -c, --comport <comport>   The com port. [default: /dev/ttyUSB0] -b, --baudrate <baudrate> The baudrate to use with the com port. [default: 9600] -t, --timeout <timeout>   The connection timeout to use for com port (in seconds). [default: 1]

 ## CLI client